 A few moments later, the dark sky brought with it a different kind of rain.
 Large, cold drops moved in quickly and were accelerated with a companion wind that cut through my many layers.
 I shuddered.
 I zipped up all the way to my neck and battened down the hatches.

-I hunched my shoulders, leaned back under the hood of my raincoat, turned slightly sideways and kept fishing, taking the pelting raindrops against my stripping arm.
+I hunched my shoulders, leaned back under the hood of my raincoat, turned sideways and kept fishing, taking the pelting raindrops against my stripping arm.

 I love this kind of weather, mostly because the trout seem to respond favorably, but also because there’s something in a good soaking rain that makes you feel more alive than you were a few minutes ago.
 It makes you more present in the world — more aware of who and where you are.

 As raindrops pockmarked the water, I waded to the river’s edge, near newly stained lines washing in from a now overfilled spring seep, and I popped open the latch on my chest box.
 It was full of weighted flies.
-And when I tied on a copper conehead Motto’s Minnow variation, I glanced at all the weighty options in that box.
+And when I tied on a copper conehead Half Pint, I glanced at all the weighty options in that box.
 I use all of it: tungsten and brass beads in various colors, dumbell eyes, cones, and jigheads on some patterns that look like Crappie lures.
 And I wouldn’t be without any of it.

 The tungsten beads get me down with a faster sink rate than their brass counterparts.
 Earlier in the day at a shallow inside bend, the #12 Walt’s Worms were too heavy with tungsten beads, so I dug out the brass-beaded ones instead (identical in appearance, because the #12 pattern was catching fish).